Communio-Templorum/bylaws/Articles-of-Incorporation.md

 gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

+No person can be denoted as a Member of the Corporation without their express permission.

 ### Pater Familias

+* The title of "Pater Familias" may be confirmed onto select Members, qualifications and requirements for such title to be outlined in the Bylaws.
-* Full Voting Members shall have the title of "Pater Familias" and the title cannot be denied to any individual on basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.
+* The title of "Pater Familias" cannot be denied to any individual on basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.
-* Qualifications and requirements for Pater Familias may be futher outlined in the Bylaws.

 ### Non-voting Members